 Purpose of the impact assessment procedure

 This article aims to provide more information on the impact assessment set out in Articles 35 and 36 of Regulation (EU) 2016/679.
 Impact assessment is a reporting tool that helps controllers not only to comply with Regulation (EU) 2016/679 but also to demonstrate that appropriate measures have been taken for ensuring compliance with the Regulation.
-It is required where a particular type of processing, in particular using new technologies, and in view of the nature, scope, context and purpose of the processing, is likely to pose a high risk to the rights and freedoms of individuals.
+It is required where a particular type of processing, in particular using new technologies, and in view of the nature, scope, context, and purpose of the processing is likely to pose a high risk to the rights and freedoms of individuals.
 Then, before the processing is carried out, the controller shall assess the impact of the processing operations envisaged on the protection of personal data.
 A single assessment may address a set of similar processing operations that present similar high risks.

-A data protection Impact assessment is required in particular in the following cases, namely:
+A data protection impact assessment is required in particular in the following cases, namely:

-- a systematic and extensive evaluation of personal aspects relating to natural persons which is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person;
+- a systematic and extensive evaluation of personal aspects relating to natural persons which are based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person;

 A data protection impact assessment is also required according to a list established and made public by the National Supervisory Authority in agreement with the European Committee for Personal Data Protection under Art.
 35 (4) of Regulation (EU) 2016/679.

-The controller shall seek the advice of the data protection officer, where designated, when carrying out a data protection impact assessment.
+The controller shall seek the advice of the data protection officer, where designated when carrying out a data protection impact assessment.